-Assistant Professor of French Sarah Glasco presented in late May her research and experiences on short-term study abroad programs and intercultural competence at the annual NAFSA convention, which took place in San Diego.
-Her article "Preparing Undergraduates for Research Projects in Faculty-led Short-term Study Abroad Courses" appears in the Summer 2014 issue of CUR Quarterly.
+The assistant professor of French presented research on short-term study abroad programs and intercultural competence at the annual convention in May.
+Her article, "Preparing Undergraduates for Research Projects in Faculty-led Short-term Study Abroad Courses," appears in the Winter 2014 issue of CUR Quarterly.

 Dr. Olivia Choplin, an assistant professor of French, has published an article in The American Review of Canadian Studies, Vol. 44, Issue 1, 2014.